ampproject/amphtml/extensions/amp-list/amp-list.md

 1. **https**: This must refer to a CORS HTTP service.
 Insecure HTTP is not supported.
 2. **amp-state**: For initializing from `<amp-state>` data.
 See [Initialization from `<amp-state>`](#initialization-from-amp-state) for more details.
 3. **amp-script**: For using `<amp-script>` functions as the data source.
 See [Using `<amp-script>` as a data source](#using-amp-script-as-a-data-source) for more details.
+[/filter]<!-- formats="websites, stories" -->

+[filter formats="email"]

+The URL of the remote endpoint that returns the JSON for amp-list to render.
+This must refer to a CORS HTTP service and Insecure HTTP is not supported.

+[/filter]<!-- formats="email" -->

 [tip type="important"]
 Your endpoint must implement the requirements specified in the [CORS Requests in AMP](https://www.ampproject.org/docs/fundamentals/amp-cors-requests) spec.